richwynmorris/LS180/sql_revision_notes.md

     If it is required, there must be at least one instance of that entity.
 If its optional, there doesn't need to be any instances of that entity.

 - **Be able to draw database diagrams using crow's foot notation.**
-- Do entity relationship models reflect all tables used within a database?
+- Do entity relationship diagrams reflect all tables used within a database?
 - What does a one to one relationship look like using crow's foot notation?

     A one-to-one relationship looks like a straight line between entities.